HowToDoInJava

 Spring Batch ItemProcessor Example

-Learn to use ItemProcessor to add business logic after reading the input and before passing it to writer for writing to the file/database.
+Learn to use Spring batch ItemProcessor to add business logic after reading the input and before passing it to the writer for writing to the file/database.
 It should be noted that while it’s possible to return a different datatype than the one provided as input, it’s not necessary.

-Returning null from ItemProcessor indicates that the item should not be continued to be processed.
+Returning null from ItemProcessor indicates that the item should not be continued to be processed, further in the batch processing.

 • Validate if 'id' field is set.

-• Validate if 'id' field is parsable to integer.
+• Validate if 'id' field is parsable to an integer.

-• Validate if 'id' field is positive integer greater than zero.
+• Validate if 'id' field is a positive integer greater than zero.

-• If validation fails then return null, which indicate that don’t process the record.
+• If validation fails then return null, which indicates that don’t process the record.

 • If validation succeeds then return the Employee object, as it is.